 Jackfruit Ada

-Those folded adas wrapped in banana leaves…..
-Isn’t it a pleasing sight to see steam cooked adas beautifully arranged in a serving plate?
-This is a traditional dish belonging to Kerala cuisine, and most of its ingredients for preparation are easily available.
-You can easily get banana leaves from your courtyard.
+Those folded adas wrapped in banana leaves—aren’t they a pleasing sight?
+Steam-cooked adas, beautifully arranged on a serving plate, are truly a visual delight.
+This is a traditional dish belonging to Kerala cuisine, and most of the ingredients required for its preparation are easily available.
+Banana leaves, in particular, can often be sourced right from one’s own courtyard.

-Poovada is also known by the name, Ona ada.
-Normally ada can be cooked in different ways.
-However steam cook procedure is only used for poovada.
-Also when you prepare poovada for Onathappan, only banana leaves are used for wrapping the ingredients.
-Gods also love sweets similar to kids.
-That may be the reason why this traditional sweet dish is prepared during the auspicious occasion to be given as offering to Lord.
+Poovada is also known as Ona Ada.
+While ada can be cooked using different methods, Poovada is prepared exclusively by steaming.
+Moreover, when Poovada is made as an offering to Onathappan, only banana leaves are used for wrapping the ingredients.
+Gods, like children, are believed to love sweets, and this could be the reason why this traditional sweet dish is prepared during such auspicious occasions and offered to the Lord.

 There are many more types of Ada